Are you considering renting a car in Marrakech and driving in Morocco? Here are some things you should know!

 This tour will take you in almost the same route as outlined here, departing from Marrakech, visiting Ait Ben Haddou and Ouarzazate, spending one night in the Sahara, and ending up in Fes.
 If you don’t want to worry about details, logistics, or driving, taking a tour is a great option and one that many people choose to do.

 However!
-If you want to drive yourself around Morocco, I am here to tell you, it is definitely possible to do that!
+If you want to rent a car in Marrakech to drive yourself around Morocco, I am here to tell you, it is definitely possible to do that!
 We had a great time, and despite a few hair-raising moments, I would both do it again and recommend it to any confident driver wanting to have full control over their itinerary.
 (I’m sure Matthew doesn’t mind me volunteering him to drive again…)

 Ready to dive into a Moroccan road trip?
-Here’s what to know about driving in Morocco:
+Here’s what to know about renting a car in Marrakech and driving in Morocco:

 To get your rental car, you’ll need to take a taxi to the airport, where the car rentals are located.
-In Marrakech, the airport was an easy 15 minute ride from the medina (the taxi ride was a fixed price of 70 dirham).
+The airport is an easy 15 minute ride from the medina (the taxi ride is a fixed price of 70 dirham, or about $7)

-Documents Needed for Renting a Car in Morocco
+Documents Needed for Renting a Car in Marrakech

 To pick up your rental car, you will need your driver’s license, an international driver’s license, and your booking voucher.